gercograndia/aws-iam-tester/README.md

 For more information, run `aws-iam-tester --help` for more instructions.

+## Return codes

+The tester returns the following return codes:

+- 0 upon successful completion with NO findings
+- 1 upon successful completion with NO findings
+- 2 (or higher) on failures

 ## Required permissions

 Obviously the client has to run under an AWS security context that has sufficient permissions to query the IAM resources and run the simulator.